LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Methodology

+To validate our models and enable qualitative analysis, we use a human-annotated dataset created in two batches.
+The first, introduced in \citet{kostikova-fine}, comprises 2,864 instances (1,428 migrant-related, 1,437 woman-related) from DeuParl, annotated by five trained student assistants. \ak{The annotation guidelines were refined over multiple rounds of discussion among the annotators and authors; details of the annotation process and the final guidelines are provided in \Cref{app:annotation-details} and \Cref{app:annotation-guidelines} in the Appendix.} The second adds 756 migrant-related instances with broader historical coverage (pre-1950), annotated by four of the same assistants following the same procedure.

-To validate our models and enable further qualitative analysis, we build on the human-annotated dataset introduced in \citet{kostikova-fine}, which comprises 2,864 instances (1,437 for migrants, 1,427 for women) from the DeuParl corpus.\ak{\footnote{Annotation was carried out by five trained student assistants through an iterative process, achieving Cohen's $\kappa$ of 0.62 (high level) and 0.42 (fine-grained).
-Final labels in the dataset are assigned by majority vote.}} Each instance is labeled according to a fine-grained solidarity framing scheme that distinguishes four high-level stance categories -- \emph{solidarity} (willingness to share resources, following \citet{Lahusen.2018} and \citet{TwitterDataset}), \emph{anti-solidarity} (restriction or exclusion of groups), \emph{mixed} (both supportive and opposing elements), and \emph{none} (neutral or unrelated content).
-Instances labeled as solidarity or anti-solidarity are further assigned one of four frame types adapted from \citet{thijssen2022s}: \emph{group-based} (shared identity or exclusion), \emph{compassionate} (protection or dismissal of marginalized groups), \emph{exchange-based} (valuing contributions or claiming imbalance in contributions), and \emph{empathic} (respect for or rejection of social diversity).
+Each instance is labeled according to a fine-grained solidarity framing scheme distinguishing four high-level stance categories -- \emph{solidarity}, defined as willingness to share resources \citet{Lahusen.2018, TwitterDataset}, \emph{anti-solidarity} (restriction or exclusion), \emph{mixed} (both supportive and opposing elements), and \emph{none} (neutral or unrelated content).
+Solidarity and anti-solidarity are further assigned one of four subtypes adapted from \citet{thijssen2022s}: \emph{group-based} (shared identity or exclusion), \emph{compassionate} (protection or dismissal of marginalized groups), \emph{exchange-based} (valuing contributions or claiming imbalance), and \emph{empathic} (respect for or rejection of diversity).
+We refer to the subtypes as fine-grained annotation.

-We extend the evaluation to a newly annotated set of 756 instances for Migrant with more historical coverage (before 1950). \ak{For this set, annotations were conducted by 4 annotators following the same procedure as in \citet{kostikova-fine} } Statistics on the human-annotated dataset are presented in Fig.~\ref{fig:instances-distribution}. \ak{Overall, the label distribution differs notably by target group: woman-related instances are predominantly labeled as solidarity (74.1\%), while migrant-related instances show a more diverse pattern, with lower solidarity (51.6\%) and a higher share of anti-solidarity (21.3\%).}
+The final gold-standard label for each instance is determined by majority vote. \ak{For the first batch, inter-annotator agreement reached a Cohen's $\kappa$ of 0.62 for the high-level labels and 0.42 for the fine-grained labels.
+For the second batch, agreement reached 0.47 for the high-level labels and 0.37 for the fine-grained labels.
+We attribute the lower agreement in the second batch to the inclusion of older historical data, which we discuss further in \Cref{sec:model-performance}.} Statistics on the human annotated dataset are shown in \Cref{fig:instances-distribution}.
+Label distributions differ by target group: woman-related instances are predominantly solidarity (74.1\%), while migrant-related instances are more diverse, with less solidarity (51.6\%) and more anti-solidarity (21.3\%).